perujuice/A1p2_softwareTesting/README.md

 - Loan: Handles borrowing and returning books.
 - Library: Manages the collection of books and members.

+- LibraryApp: where the application runs from
+- LibraryView: creating the console interaction for user

 **Example Features:**

 - Add/remove books.